realaravinth/website/content/blog/Introduction-to-Open-Source.md

 +++
 title = "Introduction to Open-Source" date = 2021-08-24
-description = "What is open source?
-Why Open source?
+description = "Open source is the latest trend in software development but what is open source?
 Read on to find out!"

 [extra]
 author = "Dhruva Rakesh B"